 “If you are always pushing your spouse aside for time with the children, you may want to consider just what you’re teaching your children.
 By the way you treat your spouse, are you modeling for your children how you hope they will treat their future spouses?
 Probably not.
 Spending time with your spouse not only draws the two of you closer together, but it also teaches your children that the marital relationship has to be our number one human relationship.”
 (Dr. Debbie L. Cherry, from the book, “Child-Proofing Your Marriage”)

 So go ahead; enjoy the fall season with your spouse!
-And if you need additional dating ideas, visit our Romantic Ideas page to find many, many additional choices for your dating pleasure.
+That’s what we’re doing.
+And if you need additional dating ideas, visit our Romantic Ideas section to find many, many additional choices for your dating pleasure.

 More from Marriage Missions